Virtues and DeVices: The 7 Deadly Digital Sins

 6. MISREPRESENTATION

-Now more than ever, you can present yourself in a way that is less than authentic.
-With filters and crops and editing capabilities, you can manage and curate your online image so that it becomes a standard you yourself can’t even achieve, never mind sustain.
+Now more than ever, you can present yourself in a less-than-authentic way.
+With filters, crops, and editing capabilities, you can manage and curate your online image so that it becomes a standard you can’t even achieve, never mind sustain.
 I call it the “Instascam” phenomenon.
 (It’s all about the angles, right?)

 However, I’m noticing more and more that people are longing for and connecting with raw, unpolished and truthful content.
 There seems to be a push-back against the current trend of perfectly manicured self-promotion.

-People want authenticity and vulnerability, so don’t be afraid to be real, to be unfiltered, to be unedited, and to be sincerely you.
+People want authenticity and vulnerability, so don’t be afraid to be real, unfiltered, unedited, and sincerely you.

 If MISREPRESENTATION is the vice, then AUTHENTICITY is the virtue.